-All reports of sexual assault are considered confidential, and only staff with a specific "need-to-know" will be informed about the assault.
-In Restricted Reports, only Designated Staff are involved in responding to an assault.
+All reports of sexual assault are considered confidential, and only staff with a "specific need to know" will be informed about the assault.
+In Restricted Reports, only Designated Staff have a "specific need to know" and are involved in responding to an assault.
 Your CD and a limited number of other staff will know that a sexual assault occurred, but they will not be given your name or personal information unless the report is Standard.
-In Standard Reports, more staff will have access to information, but this will still be limited to those with a specific "need-to-know."
+In Standard Reports, more staff will have access to information, but this will still be limited to those with a specific "need-to-know" in order to provide more support services.